-Does pocket money teach children to save?
+Could pocket money teach children about money?

 By giving children a fixed amount on a regular basis, you can help them learn how to budget and teach them good savings habits.

 The earlier children start learning about managing their own money, the better.
+Giving your child pocket money could help you to start teaching your kids these vital skills - read on to find out how.

 It can be hard for young children to understand that money comes from hard work, it’s not just given out.
 This makes it difficult for them to see the value of money.